algorandfoundation/arc62/README.md

 to external resources, a part form the `asset_id` of the ASA for which the circulating supply is defined.

-Eventual external resources can be discovered and autopopulated directly by the simulated method call.
+Eventual external resources can be discovered and auto-populated directly by the simulated method call.

 The rational of this design choice is avoiding fragmentation and integration overhead